Alex Call Player Props: Nationals vs. Rays

-After going 0-for-2 with an RBI in his most recent game, Alex Call and the Washington Nationals take on the Tampa Bay Rays (who will hand the ball to Drew Rasmussen) at 7:05 PM ET on Monday.
+Alex Call -- 0-for-2 with an RBI in his last game -- will be in action for the Washington Nationals against the Tampa Bay Rays, with Josh Fleming on the mound, on April 4 at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-2 with an RBI) against the Braves.
+In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Braves.

 Alex Call Game Info & Props vs. the Rays